PhoqueEberlue/dahl/notes/design/topics/type-genericity.md

 rmq: some functions that take exclusively doubles will stop working if you change the type.
 This should be addressed later.

+[Fri Nov 14 08:00:08 AM UTC 2025]

+Should have clearly inlined + restrict the pointers to have a more fair benchmark.